rzetterberg/alven/README.md

 The user perspective is considered the web interface by using a minimal browser that does not support javascript, css, flash etc. The project is built with progressive enhancement in mind to be able to serve all types of users.

+They should be written using behave, cucumber and mechanize.